Phoenix Municipal Stadium: Arizona State Sun Devils

 In 2013, The Arizona Board of Regents approved Arizona State University's 25-year lease to Phoenix Municipal Stadium.
 The stadium is 2.5 miles from Arizona State's main campus in Tempe (and as such, accessible via the Phoenix light rail system).
 The ASU baseball program has history at the site, as Reggie Jackson was the first college player to hit a home run out of Phoenix Municipal Stadium.
 The Sun Devils started play in 2015 after which Packard Stadium, their former venue, was redeveloped to help pay for planned improvements to the ASU football facility, Sun Devil Stadium.

 Arizona State had previously played selected games at the stadium in the 1960s, especially against their rival, the University of Arizona.

 Other events

 The stadium has also hosted Arizona Fall League games during the fall.
 It hosted the home games of the Phoenix Desert Dogs until their 2013 move to Glendale.
 The Arizona Diamondbacks’ rookie league team, the Phoenix Diamondbacks, also played in the stadium when the team played in the Arizona League.
 Several of the Arizona high school baseball championships are played there in early May.

 Lighting

 The stadium's light poles are the original light poles which were installed at the Polo Grounds in New York City in 1940.
 They served Polo Grounds until 1964, when the stadium was demolished.
 Horace Stoneham, the Giants owner, shipped the light poles to Phoenix.

+Tribute Corners: The Brock and Hahn Lines

+The outfield dimensions at Phoenix Municipal Stadium pay tribute to two iconic figures in ASU baseball history.
+The left-field line is marked at 333 feet in honor of legendary head coach Jim Brock, who wore number 33.
+Brock managed the Sun Devils from 1972 to 1994, becoming only the second varsity baseball coach in the university's history, after Bobby Winkles.
+He guided the program to two National Championships (1977 and 1981), four College World Series runner-up finishes, 13 College World Series appearances, and produced over 100 professional players during his tenure, including first round picks and future All-Stars like Barry Bonds, Bob Horner, Floyd Bannister, and Hubie Brooks.
+In 1994, during what would be his final season, Brock courageously led the team to the College World Series while battling terminal cancer.
+He died just days after the tournament, cementing his legacy as a coach who gave everything to the program and its players.

+The right-field line, which measures at 334 feet, is marked in recognition of Cory Hahn, a former ASU outfielder who wore number 34.
+Hahn’s playing career was tragically cut short by a spinal injury during his freshman year in 2011, but he has since become a symbol of courage and perseverance within the baseball community.